jaclew/ILVT/README.md

 Launch ILVT with Python version 3 by executing the following command:
 > python <path_to_ILVT>/read_painter.py

+If you run on Windows and using WSL, make sure you have started the X-server (for instructions above).

 ## Manual
 Documentation and example use cases are available in the <a href="https://github.com/jaclew/IVLT/raw/main/reference_manual.docx" target="_blank">reference manual</a>.